kanbagoly/polypus/README.md

     }
 }
 ```
-and we want to test it if the class is thread-safe.
+and we want to test if the class is thread-safe.
 With this solution we can assert that the parallel execution of the class' methods should not throw any exceptions:
 ```java
 @Test